What is addiction and are there different types of addiction?

 Is an addiction a disease?

 For a long time, there has been a significant debate with psychological and scientific circles as to whether addictions constitute a disease like cancer or diabetes.
-The general consensus amongst most medical associations and all 12 step fellowships are that they do.
+The general consensus amongst most medical associations and all 12 step fellowships is that they do.

 What is the most common form of addiction?